AbbyBoehm/AbbyBoehm.github.io/_pages/about.md

 Outside of the ultraviolet-optical, I also work on exoplanet characterization in the infrared with JWST, for which I am also developing the [Juniper](https://github.com/AbbyBoehm/Juniper) data reduction pipeline.
 I have applied Juniper to the reduction of transits of the white dwarf-orbiting gas giant WD 1856+534b ([JWST-GO 2358](https://www.stsci.edu/jwst-program-info/download/jwst/pdf/2358/), PI: Ryan MacDonald) and of TRAPPIST-1 b and e ([JWST-GO 6456](https://www.stsci.edu/jwst-program-info/download/jwst/pdf/6456/) and [JWST-GO 9256](https://www.stsci.edu/jwst-program-info/download/jwst/pdf/9256/): PIs: Natalie Allen and Nestor Espinoza).

-You can find all of my published work on [NASA ADS!](https://ui.adsabs.harvard.edu/public-libraries/t4SjX4GXSNOOsOoPCsPtmQ)
+See all of my published works on [NASA ADS!](https://ui.adsabs.harvard.edu/public-libraries/t4SjX4GXSNOOsOoPCsPtmQ)

 Check out the [Projects](https://abbyboehm.github.io/projects/) and [Publications](https://abbyboehm.github.io/publications/) tabs to learn more about my work!